Generic injectivity of the Prym map for double ramified coverings: Case and

 \begin{corollary} For any smooth cubic threefold, $\Gamma $ is a curve dominated by $\Gamma'$. \end{corollary}

 In the case of general cubic threefold we can go further in the description of the properties of the curves $\Gamma $ and $\Gamma '$

-\begin{prop} For a general cubic threefold $V$ the curves $\Gamma $ and $\Gamma '$ are irreducible, smooth and isomorphic. \end{prop} \begin{proof} We first prove the irreducibility.
+\begin{prop} For a general cubic threefold $V$ the curves $\Gamma $ and $\Gamma '$ are irreducible and $\Gamma '$ is the normalization of $\Gamma$. \end{prop} \begin{proof} We first prove the irreducibility.
 This is a consequence of the fact that for a general $V$ the Fano surface $F(V)$ has Picard number $1$ (see \cite[p.
 382]{rou}).
 Indeed, recall from \cite[section 10]{cg} that $\Gamma '$ is bicanonical in $F(V)$ and that canonical divisor is very ample giving the Pl\"ucker embedding $F(V)\hookrightarrow Grass(1,4)\hookrightarrow \mathbb P^9$.
 Therefore the positive generator of the Neron-Severi group is ample.
 Thus, if $\Gamma'= T_1 \cup T_2$ then $T_1 \cdot T_2>0$ contradicting the smoothness proved by Murre.
 Since $\Gamma '$ dominates $\Gamma$ both are irreducible.
-To prove the smoothness of $\Gamma $ we will show that there is only one node in the quintic $Q_l$ for any $l \in \Gamma$, this implies that $\Gamma \cong I \cong \Gamma'$.
+We only have to prove that the map $\Gamma ' \lra \Gamma$ has degree $1$.
+Following (5.13) in \cite{do}, there is an involution $\lambda $ in the fibre of a generic $JV\in \mathcal C$ in such a way that, given a line $l\in \Gamma$, the preimages $r\in \Gamma'$ corresponds to odd semicanonical pencils in a smooth Prym curve $(C,\eta)=\lambda(\tilde Q_l,Q_l)$ (that is, theta characteristics $L$ with $h^0(C,L)=2$ and $h^0(C,L\otimes \eta)=1$).
+The locus of curves with a semicanonical pencil is an irreducible divisor and a generic element of this divisor has only one semicanonical pencil, this implies our result. \end{proof}